Cyrus-0101/chui/README.md

 - Virtual machines are also largely misunderstood mystical virtual creatures.
 Some say they have something to do with compilers as shown above.
 Others claim that virtual machines allow them to run an operating system within an operating system.
 The truth is, all of that is true!

-- Wikipidia defines a compiler as:
+- Wikipedia defines a compiler as:

   > A compiler is computer software that transforms computer code written in one programming language (the source language) into another computer language (the target language).
 Compilers are a type of translator that support digital devices, primarily computers.
 The name compiler is primarily used for programs that translate source code from a high-level programming language to a lower level language(e g., assembly language, object code, or machine code) to create an executable program.